IngeniousCoderArchives/Discord-Modmail/README.md

 # TODO

 - Config Var “From Heroku” to divert all data storage to channel based. (to support flexibility)

---> Storage will be stored in channel topics.
-SPAMSPAMSPAM

 - View whole blacklist